zigius/docs/content/docs/reference/pkg/gcp/compute/forwardingrule.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The IP address that this forwarding rule is serving on behalf of.
+    <dd>The IP address that this forwarding rule is serving on behalf of.
 Addresses are restricted based on the forwarding
 rule's load balancing scheme (EXTERNAL or INTERNAL) and scope (global or regional).
 When the load balancing scheme is EXTERNAL, for global forwarding rules, the address must be a global IP, and for regional forwarding rules, the address must live in the same region as the forwarding rule.
 If this field is empty, an ephemeral IPv4 address from the same